ezsystems/commerce-documentation/docs/guide/catalog/catalog_configuration.md

 The navigation settings are used to build the navigation tree.

-For more details see: Navigation
+For more details see [Navigation](../navigation/navigation.md).

-In addition the parameters for search have to be defined depending on the dataprovider (see econtent\_search.yml or [econtent configuration](../econtent/econtent_configuration.md)).
+In addition, the parameters for search have to be defined depending on the data provider (see `econtent_search.yml` or [eContent configuration](../econtent/econtent_configuration.md)).

-## Configuration for the CatalogFactory
+## Configuring the CatalogFactory

-The following example shows the configuration used for the CatalogFactory to determine which method will create the CatalogElements depending of the ContentType
+The following example shows the configuration used for the `CatalogFactory` to determine which method creates the `catalogElements` depending on the Content Type

 ``` yaml
 silver_eshop.default.catalog_factory.ses_category: createCatalogNode